-An HE beamformer that transmits an HE NDP Announcement frame that has only one STA Info field shall set the Nc subfield to 0 and the Feedback Type And Ng subfield to 0 unless(#15363) the HE NDP Announcement frame requests CQI feedback(#16013).
-The HE beamformee that is the intended receiver of an HE NDP Announcement frame that has only one STA Info field shall provide SU-type feedback and may use different Nc, Ng, and codebook size parameters from those indicated in the HE NDP Announcement frame (i.e., the HE beamformee ignores the values of the Nc subfield except when the HE NDP Announcement frame requests CQI feedback(#16013), Ng subfield (B26 of the STA Info subfield), Codebook Size subfield, Partial BW Info subfield).
+An HE beamformer soliciting SU feedback in an HE non-TB sounding sequence shall set the Feedback Type And Ng subfield in the HE NDP Annoucement frame to 0. .
+An HE beamformee that receives an HE NDP Announcement frame soliciting SU feedback as part of an HE non-TB sounding sequence shall generate an HE compressed beamforming/CQI report for SU feedback with Nc in the range 1 to 8, Ng = 4 or Ng = 16, and codebook size (ϕ, ψ) = {4, 2} or (ϕ, ψ) = {6, 4}.
+The HE beamformee shall transmit the HE compressed beamforming/CQI report a SIFS after the HE NDP.

+An HE beamformee that receives an HE NDP Announcement frame soliciting CQI feedback shall generate an HE compressed beamforming/CQI report for CQI feedback with Nc indicated by the Nc subfield in the STA Info field.(#16678)

 Change the last paragraph on P312 of D3.1 as follows:

-A non-AP HE beamformee that receives a broadcast HE NDP Announcement frame that has more than one STA Info field from the HE beamformer with which it is associated and that contains the HE beamformee's 11 LSBs of the AID in any of the STA Info fields and also receives an HE NDP a SIFS after the HE NDP Announcement frame shall compute the HE compressed beamforming/CQI report(#16328) using the feedback type, Ng and codebook size indicated in the received HE NDP Announcement frame.
-The HE beamformee shall transmit the HE TB PPDU containing(#17069) its HE compressed beamforming/CQI report(#16328) in response to a BFRP Trigger frame that contains the 11 LSBs of the AID of the HE beamformee in any of the User Info fields following the rules defined in 27.5.3.3 (STA behavior for UL MU operation).
-If the HE NDP Announcement frame has the TA field set to the transmitted BSSID, and the HE beamformee is a non-AP STA associated to a nontransmitted BSSID that supports receiving Control frames with TA set to the transmitted BSSID, then the HE compressed beamforming/CQI report(#16328) sent in response shall have the RA field set to either the nontransmitted BSSID or the transmitted BSSID.
+An HE beamformee that receives an HE NDP Announcement frame as part of an HE TB sounding sequence with a STA Info field addressed it soliciting SU or MU feedback shall generate an HE compressed beamforming/CQI report(#16328) using the feedback type, Ng and codebook size indicated in the STA Info field.
+If the HE beamformee then receives a BFRP Trigger frame with a User Info field addressed to it, the HE beamformee transmits an HE TB PPDU containing(#17069) the HE compressed beamforming/CQI report(#16328) following the rules defined in 27.5.3.3 (STA behavior for UL MU operation).
+If the HE NDP Announcement frame has the TA field set to the transmitted BSSID, and the HE beamformee is a non-AP STA associated to a nontransmitted BSSID that supports receiving Control frames with TA set to the transmitted BSSID, then the HE compressed beamforming/CQI report(#16328) sent in response shall have the RA field set to either the nontransmitted BSSID or the transmitted BSSID.(#16681)